andre-j3sus/ist-meic-notes/1st-semester/ap-dei/cheat-sheet.md

     <img src="./imgs/cnn.png" width="400">
 </p>

+> For linear layers, the number of parameters is $input flat size \times outputs + outputs$.

 ### Residual Networks (ResNets)

 * **Residual networks** are a class of **neural networks** that **skip connections** - tend to lead to more stable learning;